quaris628/EinsteinEditor/README.md

 What this can do:
  - Allow you to create and edit small, weak, inefficient, and dumb bibite brains
  - Crash spectacularly, or otherwise break (consider this a disclaimer)
+ - Handle crashes with a prompt to report them and by logging info to a file
  - Save/Load brain to/from a bibite file
  - Show/Hide input and output neurons in the diagram
  - Create/Delete hidden neurons